russellgordon/ics4u-2023-24/src/site/notes/Tasks/AP Create Task.md

 2. Review the [detailed 2024 AP Create Task requirements](https://apcentral.collegeboard.org/media/pdf/ap-csp-student-task-directions.pdf#page=4).
 3. Understand the [2023 AP Create Task rubric](https://www.russellgordon.ca/lcs/2023-24/ics4u/ap-create-task-scoring-guidelines.pdf).
     - These are the guidelines that the College Board evaluator will likely use to score the responses that you author in May on the exam.
-    - To better understand requirements, watch [this video that compares the exemplar to the rubric](https://www.yout-ube.com/watch?v=xNn6gU_gvRo).
+    - To better understand requirements, again, you may watch [this video that compares the exemplar to the rubric](https://www.yout-ube.com/watch?v=xNn6gU_gvRo).

 ## Getting Started
 1. Make a plan for your project.